Welcome to the Introduction to French Polishing Part 3: Techniques and Videos.

 In this installment we will be looking at the basic approach I use to apply my shellac finished using the French polishing technique to my guitars.
 There are three special demonstration videos here to help clarify and simplify these basic concepts in order to help you grow and become more confident and successful in your French polishing endeavors.
 These videos are taken from The Art Of French Polishing Video Course.

-If you are a Luthier’s edge member or if you’re enrolled in The Art Of French Polishing video course, you can log in too access the new eBook: Introduction To French Polishing which contains this entire 3 part series plus 3 demonstration videos.
+If you are a Luthier’s edge member or if you’re enrolled in The Art Of French Polishing video course, you can log in too access the full tutorial: Introduction To French Polishing which contains this entire 3 part series plus 3 demonstration videos.

 French Polishing Techniques